Beneful Medleys Mediterranean Style With Lamb, Tomatoes, Brown Rice & Spinach Review

 This ingredient is marked controversial because the meat source is not identified.
 Anonymous ingredients such as meat by-products are typically very low quality additions.
 The most unpleasing property of this ingredient is that the animal source can contain any mammal, even dogs & cats.

-soybean flour is the next ingredient in this recipe.
+The next ingredient in this review is soybean flour.
 Soybean flour contains more than 50% protein.
 Therefore, soybean can significantly boost the protein content of the product.
 The inclusion of non-meat protein typically degrades the overall quality of protein in the recipe.
 This degradation is due to the inferior amino acid profile of plant based proteins.

 The remaining ingredients in this Beneful Medleys recipe are unlikely to affect the overall rating of the product.

 Our analysis of the ingredients show that this product derives most of its protein from animal based sources.
 This is an excellent property because meat based protein contains all of the necessary amino acids required by dogs.
 In our option, this is one of the most important properties to judge when reviewing pet food, therefore we believe this is an exceptional product in this regard.